vision4robotics/SiameseTracking4UAV/README.md

   --tracker_prefix 'SiamAPN'                        # tracker_name
 ```

+## Contact

+If you have any questions, please contact me.

+Kunhan Lu

+Email: lukunhan@tongji.edu.cn .

 ## Acknowledgements
 - The code is implemented based on [pysot](https://github.com/STVIR/pysot).
 We would like to express our sincere thanks to the contributors.